The Financial Technology Law Review: Denmark

 ii Patent protection of software

 The European Patent Convention and the Danish Patent Act excludes software from patentability if a patent application relates to a computer program 'as such'.
 It is therefore necessary to distinguish between 'software patents' that are excluded and 'computer-implemented inventions' that constitute accepted patentable subject matter.

 In this respect, patent protection can be granted to inventions that involve the use of a computer, a computer network or other features realised by means of a computer program.
 Therefore, patentability is not denied on the sole basis that a computer program is involved.
 The decisive factor for patent protection of software is that the invention must contain or possess a technical character.
 This technical character must be present in all variants covered by the patent claim.

 iii Database protection

-The sui generis right on the other hand does not protect the structure or arrangement of the database but protects the contents of the database.
+The sui generis right on the other hand does not protect the structure or arrangement of the database but protects its contents.
 Thus, if a company is protected by the sui generis right, it has the right to prohibit any acts of extraction or reutilisation of the whole, or a substantial part, of the contents of a database.

-Providers of financial services in Denmark are subject to the EU GDPR and the Danish Data Protection Act.47 It is necessary for fintech companies to ensure that personal data is processed lawfully in the light of the data protection rules.
+Providers of financial services in Denmark are subject to the EU GDPR and the Danish Data Protection Act.54 It is necessary for fintech companies to ensure that personal data is processed lawfully in the light of the data protection rules.

 Year in review

-The Danish government and DFSA have a clear vision to make it easier for fintechs to establish and grow in Denmark.
+The Danish government and the DFSA have a clear vision to make it easier for fintechs to establish and grow in Denmark.
 With the DFSA's regulatory sandbox – the FinTech Lab – selected companies can test their innovative business models in a safe environment.
 The FinTech Lab ensures that companies can test new technologies and business models more quickly (e.g., by testing on a limited number of customers).
-This can help both the companies and the DFSA to understand the use of new technology and business models within the financial area.
+This can help both the companies and the DFSA understand the use of new technology and business models within the financial area.

 Outlook and conclusions